adamsilver/fdpb/07-a-filter-form.md

 > On mobile, AJAX wasn't desirable because users couldn't see any visible refresh.
 We didn't want to move focus to the results, because users wanted to pick more than one filter.
 Not to mention that using AJAX is a waste of bandwidth.

-That's two opposing problems which are solvable with completely different approaches.
+That's two opposing problems which are solved with completely different approaches.

 > We reluctantly had to use an adaptive approach.
-On mobile, clicking the filter menu, would send users down a guided flow, without AJAX.
+On mobile, clicking the filter menu, would send users down a guided flow without AJAX.
 On Desktop (when there's enough space to show the filters next to the results), users got an AJAX experience where filters were immediately applied.

 I asked Dave if he would use the same approach in future.